Home Lighting Décor

 –In area with higher, vaulted ceiling (above 8 feet) consider using halogen track lights to highlight artwork in hallways and entry area.
 Use torch ere lamp to soften the appearance of walls and ceiling.

-Living Room Lighting: Living room functions as both for family relaxation and a place to entertain your guests.
+Living room functions as both for family relaxation and a place to entertain your guests.
 Create maximum flexibility and impact by carefully planning the lighting sources in the room with multiple layers of lights.
-Use wall washers, down lights, and accent lightings on separate dimmer switches to create a variety of possible effects from spacious to intimate.
+Use wall washers, down lights, and accent lighting on separate dimmer switches to create a variety of possible effects from spacious to intimate.
 Place light source at various heights within a room (ceiling, table, floor) to add visual interest and scale.

 –Recessed lighting is preferred to light a general area because the light source is also concealed.